phalcon-orphanage/docs/zh/reference/url.rst

-Éú³É URL ºÍ Â·¾¶£¨Generating URLs and Paths£©
+ç”Ÿæˆ URL å’Œ è·¯å¾„ï¼ˆGenerating URLs and Pathsï¼‰
 =========================
 :doc:`Phalcon\\Mvc\\Url <../api/Phalcon_Mvc_Url>` is the component responsible of generate urls in a Phalcon application.
 It's capable of produce independent urls based on routes.

-ÉèÖÃÕ¾µã»ùµØÖ·£¨Setting a base URI£©
+è®¾ç½®ç«™ç‚¹åŸºåœ°å€ï¼ˆSetting a base URIï¼‰
 ------------------
 Depending of which directory of your document root your application is installed, it may have a base uri or not.